IBM/CAST/docs/source/csmdb/csm_db_history_delete_py.rst

  Finish CSM DB deletion script process
  ---------------------------------------------------------------------------------------------------------

-If a user specifies a non related DB in the system, unrelated user name, and or if there are issues connecting to the DB server a message will display.
+If a user specifies a non related DB in the system, unrelated user name, or if there are issues connecting to the DB server a message will display.

 .. code-block:: bash